LGBTQ culture in Argentina: Literature

 Esteban Echeverría's famous short story El matadero—considered a foundational work in Argentine literature—portrays the federales as bloodthirsty sodomites.

 An important starting point for the history of gay literature in Argentina was Carlos Correas' short story "La narración de la historia"—published in magazine Revista Centro in 1959—in which homosexuality does not appear as a pathology but as a normal trait of the main character.
 The text caused a great scandal, leading to the closure of the magazine and a judicial process for immorality and pornography.

 Manuel Puig is a foundational figure in Argentine gay literature and homoeroticism of the second half of the 20th century, especially through his novels La traición de Rita Hayworth, The Buenos Aires Affair and El beso de la mujer araña.

 La traición de Rita Hayworth is analyzed as both a chronicle of the 1930s and 1940s culture—the decades in which the fiction takes place—as well as a document of the 1960s, the time when it was published.

 The paradigmatic figure of Eva Perón has been a source of fascination for Argentine gay writers.

-The work of punk poet Ioshua—who started his writing career in the 2000s and passed away in 2015—is celebrated for its explicit portrayal of lower-class gay life in the suburbs of Buenos Aires.
+The work of punk poet Ioshua—who started his writing career in the 2000s and died in 2015—is celebrated for its explicit portrayal of lower-class gay life in the suburbs of Buenos Aires.